spillerrec/FlexSquashFiles/doc/specification.md

 If `Custom magic` contains anything else than `"\0\0\0\0"` then the format is a custom extension.
 Applications not recognizing this string are not allowed to modify the file without removing any custom features and should obviously warn the user in the progress.
 (Expert tools may allow modifications specified by the user.)

+`Header size` is the total size of the header before data begins to appear.
+Decoders should always use if later versions use a bigger header.
 If `Header size` is `0`, then the archive is empty and it should not attempt to parse the header segment.

 **TODO:** Reserve the two highest bytes of `Main header size` to select compression method? `0` would be ZSTD so we don't have to worry about it for now.
 Or we could use `0` for `Main header size` to indicate compression when it has a header (`Header size` is non-zero).